ChatGPT is simply the name you think of when AI is brought up.

 It asked people about their favourite AI tools for both home and work use – and here are the results:

 So, no matter whether you’re using AI for work or personal tasks, ChatGPT dominates as the number one pick by far.
 However, a growing trend is emerging: one in five AI users now uses multiple apps, according to Apptopia data.
-The market appears to be shifting from single-platform dominance toward multi-tool workflows.
+The market is fragmenting fast – moving from single-platform dominance toward multi-tool workflows.

 ChatGPT Market Share Statistics 2026

-ChatGPT retains a majority share of the AI market in 2026 – but the erosion of its lead has become the defining story of the year.
+ChatGPT retains a majority share of the AI market in 2026 – but the erosion of its lead has become the defining story of the year, and the latest data shows that erosion is accelerating, not slowing.

 Web Traffic Market Share

 In January 2025, OpenAI and ChatGPT boasted an 86.7% web traffic market share.
-By January 2026, Similarweb data showed this had fallen to around 64.5% – a staggering 22-point drop in just twelve months.
-A more recent BestBrokers study from March 2026 puts the figure even lower at 60.4%.
+By March 2026, that figure had fallen to 56.7% according to Similarweb – a staggering 30-point drop in just fourteen months.

 Here’s a closer look at the current web traffic market share statistics:

-The overall chatbot app market grew 152% year-on-year, meaning ChatGPT isn’t necessarily shrinking in absolute terms – it’s losing ground in a category that keeps getting much bigger.
+The overall chatbot app market grew 22% from September to March 2026, meaning ChatGPT isn’t shrinking in absolute terms quite as much as the share data suggests – it’s losing ground in a category that keeps getting bigger.
+But the absolute DAU decline since October is real.

 Engagement: Who Keeps Users Longest?

 Despite market share losses, ChatGPT retains strong engagement – but interestingly, it doesn’t lead on this metric.
-According to Apptopia, Claude leads in average time spent per daily active user at 34.7 minutes in January 2026.
-Microsoft Copilot came second at 27.2 minutes, with ChatGPT and others trailing.
+According to Apptopia, Microsoft Copilot now leads in time spent per daily active user at 154 minutes for power users.
+Claude’s power users spend a similar 120+ minutes per day in the app.
+ChatGPT and others trail.

 Referral Traffic from AI Platforms